 Faced with the court’s ruling, the government could do one of two things: accept the ruling or change the Income Tax Act to make this type of income taxable.
 In a surprise move, the government decided to introduce RESPs into tax legislation.

 Bill C-49 introduced the framework for what would be known as RESPs.
-As an RESP subscriber, you’re permitted to enter into a contract with a promoter, such as Heritage Education Funds, to save for the beneficiary’s post-secondary education.
+As an RESP subscriber, you’re permitted to enter into a contract with a promoter, such as Knowledge First Financial Inc., to save for the beneficiary’s post-secondary education.
 Although the subscriber can’t claim a tax deduction for RESP contributions (similar to RRSPs), any contributions made are held in a tax-sheltered trust account.
 When the money is eventually withdrawn to pay for post-secondary education, it’s taxed in the hands of the beneficiary, who in most cases pays little to no tax..

 1998 was a big year for Canada.
 Not only was Shania Twain topping the charts with her latest album, Come on Over, but RESPs underwent a major change.
 On January 1, 1998, the federal government introduced the Canada Education Savings Grant (CESG).
 Under the CESG, contributions to the RESP would now be eligible for a government grant of 20 per cent, up to a yearly maximum of $400.

 Then-Federal Finance Minister Paul Martin summed up the importance of RESPs in his 1998 budget speech:

 As a result of the initiatives we are taking, RESPs will now be among the most attractive savings vehicles available for a child’s education.
 We believe that RESPs will soon come to be considered as essential for future planning as registered retirement savings plans are now.

 They represent one of the best things parents can do for their children, one of the best things grandparents can do for their grandchildren – it speaks to the partnership of generations.*